How to Get MC & DOT Numbers and Activate Your Trucking Authority

 Getting operating authority is typically a big step in starting a trucking company, but it’s just one piece of the puzzle!
 What’s the first step to getting trucking authority and how do you do it?

 First, let’s address what trucking authority is.
-Then, how to get operating authority, what’s required to get an MC and DOT Number, and how the Apex Startup Program can do it for you.
+Then, how to get operating authority, what’s required to get an MC and DOT Number, and how the Apex Startup Program provides trucking authority services.

 What is Trucking Authority?

-Operating authority is required for most carriers who transport passengers or freight in interstate commerce.
+Operating authority is required for most carriers who transport federally regulated commodities or freight in interstate commerce.
 The Federal Motor Carrier Safety Administration (FMCSA) is the government agency that regulates the trucking industry and grants active operating authority by issuing Motor Carrier (MC) and USDOT Numbers.
-MC and USDOT Numbers serve as unique identifiers for your trucking company and help the FMCSA conduct inspections, monitor your safety scores, maintain compliance reviews, and more.
+MC and USDOT Numbers serve as unique identifiers for your trucking business and help the FMCSA conduct inspections, monitor your safety scores, maintain compliance reviews, and more.
+If you’re wondering who needs a DOT Number or MC Number, the FMCSA website is where you will go to find out.

 How to Get Operating Authority